Oingo Boingo

-Oingo Boingo (/ˈɔɪŋɡoʊ ˈbɔɪŋɡoʊ/) was an American new wave band formed by songwriter Danny Elfman in 1979.
-The band emerged from a surrealist musical theatre troupe, The Mystic Knights of the Oingo Boingo, that Elfman had led and written material for in the years previous.
-Their highest charting song, "Weird Science", reached No. 45 on the US Billboard Hot 100.
+Oingo Boingo (/ˈɔɪŋɡoʊ ˈbɔɪŋɡoʊ/) was an American rock band formed by songwriter Danny Elfman in 1979.
+The band emerged from a surrealist musical theatre troupe, the Mystic Knights of the Oingo Boingo that Elfman had previously led and written material for.

-Oingo Boingo were known for their high energy live concerts and experimental music, which can be described as mixing rock, ska, pop, and world music.
-The band's body of work spanned 17 years, with various genre and line-up changes.
-Their best-known songs include "Only a Lad", "Little Girls", "Dead Man's Party" and "Weird Science".
+Oingo Boingo was known for their high-energy live concerts and experimental music, which can be described as combining elements of music such as new wave, art, punk, ska, pop, jazz and world amongst other genres.
+The band's body of work spanned 17 years with various genre and line-up changes.
+Their best-known songs include "Only a Lad", "Little Girls", "Dead Man's Party" and "Weird Science", which is also their highest-charting song, reaching No. 45 on the US Billboard Hot 100.

-As a rock band, Oingo Boingo started as a ska and punk-influenced new wave octet, achieving significant popularity in Southern California.
-During the mid-1980s, the band changed line-ups, and adopted a more pop-oriented style, until a significant genre change to alternative rock in 1994.
-At that point, the name was shortened to simply Boingo and the keyboard and horn section were dropped.
+The band experienced multiple line-up changes, with Elfman, Leon Schneiderman, Dale Turner, Sam Phipps, Steve Bartek and John "Vatos" Hernandez being the constant members for most of their history.
+Oingo Boingo started as a ska and punk-influenced new wave octet, achieving significant popularity in Southern California.
+During the mid-1980s, the band adopted a more pop-oriented style before delving further into rock in 1994.
+At that point, the name was shortened to simply Boingo and the keyboard and horn sections were dropped.
 The band retired after a farewell concert on Halloween 1995, for which they reverted to the name Oingo Boingo and readopted the horn section.